-Members of the team are listed in Chambers Global Guide, Chambers USA, The Best Lawyers in America, Louisiana Super Lawyers, Florida’s Legal Elite and other leading publications.
+Members of the team are listed in Chambers Global Guide, Chambers USA, The Best Lawyers in America, Louisiana Super Lawyers, and other leading publications.
 Our gaming team partners have also received top peer-review ratings in Martindale-Hubbell and served as expert witnesses in litigation involving the gaming industry.

 Our gaming team works with lawyers from throughout the firm’s many practice groups to deliver comprehensive legal advice.
 Our ability to provide coordinated counsel in corporate, finance, securities, tax, labor and employment, and other areas of law helps streamline our work and minimize the risks and steep learning curves that can arise when using multiple law firms for legal services.

-To keep clients and gaming-related businesses informed about the latest industry news and legal developments that affect the gaming industry across the southeast, our gaming lawyers publish http://gulfstatesgaminglaw.com and our Florida gaming lawyers publish http://floridagamingwatch.com.
-Both are the region's most comprehensive gaming websites, which deliver daily updates on industry news, events and issues in each state and throughout the southeast.
+To keep clients and gaming-related businesses informed about the latest industry news and legal developments that affect the gaming industry across the southeast, our gaming lawyers publish http://gulfstatesgaminglaw.com.
+It is the region's most comprehensive gaming website, which delivers regular updates on industry news, events, and issues in each state and throughout the southeast.